biojava/biojava.github.io/_wikis/BioJava:Download_3.0.4.md

 ### New Features

-- This is mainly a bug fix release addressing several issues in the structure and protein disorder modules - One new feature: SCOP data can now be either accessed from the original SCOP site in the UK or the Berkeley version.
+`- This is mainly a bug fix release addressing several issues in the structure and protein disorder modules`
+`- One new feature: SCOP data can now be either accessed from the original SCOP site in the UK or the Berkeley version.`

 View the <BioJava:Modules> page for a list of current modules.